voidshard/igor/README.md

 ## Usage

-As in [other](https://github.com/hibiken/asynq) [systems](https://github.com/kalbhor/Tasqueue) you register some process to perform some set of tasks like so
+As in [other](https://github.com/hibiken/asynq) [systems](https://github.com/kalbhor/Tasqueue) you register some process to perform work on your desired tasks like so
 ```golang
 import (
 	"github.com/voidshard/igor/pkg/api"